mplynch/bowlpoolmanager/README.md

 bowlpoolmanager
 ===============

-An application for managing NCAA football bowl pools written in Java for Google App Engine.
+An application for managing NCAA football bowl pools written with angular.js, Bootstrap, and Firebase.

 Written by Michael Lynch